Inside the G20 | Pictures | Reuters

 Russian President Vladimir Putin shakes hands with U.S. first lady Melania Trump during a meeting on the sidelmore

-U.S. President Donald Trump and Russia's President Vladimir Putin shake hands during the G20 Summit in Hamburgmore
+President Donald Trump and Russia's President Vladimir Putin shake hands during the G20 Summit in Hamburg, Germore

 Participants of the G20 summit and their spouses pose for a family photo aroung German Chancellor Angela Merkemore